- We Are

 Lion Electric Co. started as a diesel bus manufacturer.
 Their electric bus has the same body and build as their diesel bus, only replacing the combustion engine with electric batteries.
 It has been certified by the U.S. National Highway Traffic Safety Administration as meeting or exceeding all school bus safety requirements.
 It is worth noting that school buses in general have very stringent safety testing, and for good reason—they transport our kids!
 The eLion meets these standards ensuring its high level of safety.

-The eLion comes with 3, 4 or 5 battery packs.
-Our pilot bus has 5, which gives it a 100-mile range or 130 kilowatt hours worth of charge.
+The eLion comes with three, four or five battery packs.
+Our pilot bus has five, which gives it a 100-mile range or 130 kilowatt hours worth of charge.
 According to the American School Bus Council, the average school bus route per day is 66 miles.
 This means the eLion is capable of servicing almost any route a school district services.

 Charging time greatly depends on the output of the charging station used, but eLions can charge relatively quickly.
 The bus uses the North American standard J1772 plug and is capable of receiving AC 19.2 kilowatts.
 This means it can charge from 20-100 percent using a level-2 80 amp, 240 volt charger, in a little more than four hours.
 Although charging time is important for many electric vehicles, it is less so for school buses because they park at the bus garage overnight and have the ability to charge when wind energy is most abundant and electricity prices may be the lowest.